Choose your preferred way to enroll a patient to streamline your patient's treatment journey.

-†Participation in the Nurse Connector program is voluntary.
+*Participation in the Nurse Connector program is voluntary.
 Patients can opt out of this service at any time.
 Nurse Connectors will not offer medical advice and will always refer the patient back to the prescriber for any questions specific to their treatment.

+A dedicated team of Field Reimbursement Managers assist providers in navigating all aspects of medication access for patients.
 To be connected to your dedicated Field Reimbursement Manager, please reach out to Celltrion CONNECT at 1‑877‑81CONNC (1‑877‑812‑6662), Monday - Friday, between 8 AM - 8 PM ET.

 A clear and accessible guide designed to help patients understand ZYMFENTRA, begin treatment, and access ongoing support services.